shonebinu/MGUScraper/README.md

 ```

 ## How to Use:
+1. Choose the exam.
-1. Plug in your start and end register numbers.
+2. Plug in your start and end register numbers.
-2. Choose the exam.
-3. Hit 'Run Scraping' let MGUScraper handle the rest.
+3. Hit 'Run Scraping' and let MGUScraper handle the rest.
-4. Download the csv file.

-## To-Do: